Last checked : 04/04/2018

 The executor of the will and the administrator of the estate may also need to prove their status to exercise their rights in another EU country.

-Piotr from Poland dies in Germany while living there as posted worker for one year.
+Piotr from Poland dies in Germany while living there as a posted worker for one year.

 Gosia, Piotr's wife and heir, lives in Poland and, following Piotr's death, needs to access his German bank account to pay bills and the last month of rent.